Skip to content

 A lease renewal is an important process for keeping tenants in a rental property and ensuring that the rental experience is successful.
 It’s your job as a landlord to make sure that the lease renewal process runs smoothly and efficiently.

 Before the lease expires, you must decide if you want to accept or decline any changes to the existing agreement.
 You’ll need to consider all the factors at play, such as changes in rent or whether additional parties are allowed onto the lease.
-Doing so in a timely and organized fashion allows for good communication with tenants and helps ensure everyone is on the same page with expectations.
+Doing so in a timely and organized fashion allows for good communication with tenants.
+And, it helps ensure everyone is on the same page with expectations.

 Renewing a lease also offers an opportunity to reassess the terms of the agreement so that it can work better for both of you.